retired-snowfall/big-tech-analysis/README.md

-# Big Tech Stock Analysis (2015–2026)
+# Big Tech Stock Analysis

 ## Overview

-This project analyzes historical stock performance of major U.S. technology companies and compares them using key financial metrics:
+This project analyzes the historical performance of major U.S. technology companies using daily stock market data from Yahoo Finance.

-- Total return
-- Volatility (risk)
-- Risk-adjusted efficiency (Return / Volatility)

-The objective is to evaluate which companies provided the best balance between return and risk over the selected time period.
+The analysis focuses on comparing return, risk, and risk-adjusted performance between companies over the period from 2015 onward.

+The project was built to practice data analysis workflows, including data cleaning, feature engineering, financial metrics calculation, and data visualization.

 ---

-## Dataset
+## Companies Analyzed

-The dataset contains daily historical stock prices for the following companies:

 - Apple (AAPL)
 - Microsoft (MSFT)